qixunnnn/MAD-Team2-Assignment/README.md

 “Learning@NP” app is an excellent way for graduating students who are deciding what course they want to join in Ngee Ann Polytechnic.
 Our app provides many functions including a survey to give the students a better insight or clearer view of what path they want to choose.
 Our app also allows students to learn more about Ngee Ann Polytechnic with functions ranging from “Book Prices” to “Academic Calendar”.

-In the future we plan to implement a GPS to navigate new students through Ngee Ann Polytechnic.
+Some of the features we hope to implement in the future:<br/>

+- Implement a GPS to navigate visitors/new students.<br/>
+- More In-depth information about each course.<br/>
+- Allow students to purchase textbooks.<br/>
+- Use online cloud storage (Firebase) to store information.<br/>
+- Search Bar to allow users to search for specific courses and textbooks.<br/>
+- Side menu for more navigation around the app.<br/>
+- Create an admin user that allows them to add textbook, courses, other information, etc.<br/>

 ## Target Audience<br/>
-Our target audience is graduating Secondary School students and ITE students planning to join Ngee Ann Polytechnic.<br/>
+Our target audience is graduating Secondary School students and ITE students planning to join Ngee Ann Polytechnic.Freshies that are new to the school.<br/>

 ## Basic features of our app<br/>
 -Our app is responsive, allows the app to orientate and use for different sizes of phone<br/>